saptarshibasu/azure-study/README.md

   * Internet resources to communicate inbound to the Azure resources
   * Azure resources to communicate outbound to the internet
   * Azure resources to communicate outbound to the Azure public facing services
+* A resource without a public IP assigned can communicate outbound.
+Its address is network address translated by Azure to an unpredictable public address, by default
 * Public IP address can be assigned to:
   * Virtual Machine NIC
   * Public facing Load Balancers
+  * VPN Gateways
-  * VPN and Application Gateways
+  * Application Gateways
   * Azure Firewall
 * Public IP Address SKUs
   * Basic SKU
     * No longer default
     * Assigned with static or dynamic allocation method
-    * open by default (NSGs recommended)
+    * Open by default (NSGs recommended)
     * Assigned to any Azure resource that allows a Public IP
     * Do not support Availability Zones
   * Standard SKU